Facts about energy costs and Local Access Fees

 What has The City done to support affordable electricity prices in Calgary?

-The City is aware that electricity distribution charges have increased over the past few years.
-City analysis indicates that electricity ratepayers in Calgary (through ENMAX) currently pay the lowest monthly distribution costs in Alberta .
+The City is aware electricity distribution charges have increased.
+Analysis indicates electricity ratepayers in Calgary (through ENMAX) pay the lowest monthly distribution costs in Alberta.
 It provides some assurance of better value for equal service.

 The City of Calgary is also involved in utility rate setting proceedings at the AUC.
-The delivery charge for natural gas and electricity is regulated and approved by the AUC, following evidentiary submissions from utilities and consumer interest groups, which can include municipalities.
-The City of Calgary regularly exercises its rights as a rate-paying intervener in AUC proceedings to scrutinize natural gas delivery charges, advocate for rates that reflect economic realities, and help minimize rate increases for The City and Calgarians.
+The delivery charge for natural gas and electricity is regulated and approved by the AUC.
+This is following evidentiary submissions from utilities and consumer interest groups.
+Submissions can include municipalities.
+The City regularly exercises its rights as a rate-paying negotiator in AUC proceedings.
+We scrutinize natural gas delivery charges and help minimize rate increases for Calgarians.

 Average monthly distribution cost of electricity for residential line graph